Skip to Main Content

 Description

-An observation deck and handicapped-accessible boardwalk offer superb birding opportunities as well as excellent views of the freshwater tidal marsh.
-Bald eagle and osprey patrol the skies above the marsh, while herons and egrets hunt in its waters.
+An observation deck and accessible boardwalk offer superb birding opportunities as well as excellent views of the freshwater tidal marsh.
+Bald Eagle and Osprey patrol the skies above the marsh, while herons and egrets hunt in its waters.
 Late fall is prime viewing season for migrating and wintering waterfowl that stop to utilize Cumberland Marsh for feeding and resting.
 River otter and other aquatic mammals also find the marsh hospitable.
 The forest that buffers the wetlands of Holt’s Creek hosts a number of migratory songbirds during the spring and fall.
 Birding along the hiking trails will typically turn up a variety of species.

 Wildlife Sightings

-193 species have been reported at this site to date.
+194 species have been reported at this site to date.

 Birds Recently Seen at The Nature Conservancy’s Vandell Preserve at Cumberland Marsh: